bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Creating a provisioning profile

 **Request a pre-signed AWS URL** from Bitrise.

+{% include message_box.html type="note" title="Interactive cURL call configurator" content="
+You can find an interactive cURL call configurator by clicking on the `Start/Schedule a build` button on your app’s [bitrise.io](https://www.bitrise.io/) page and switching to `Advanced` mode in the popup.
+At the bottom of the popup you can find a `curl` call, based on the parameters you specify in the popup.

+**Note that this call uses the deprecated** `app.bitrise.io` **URL and the app’s build trigger token, as opposed to the personal access token shown in the examples in this guide.
+All other parameters, however, work the same way.**"%}

 You can create a new provisioning profile object by calling the `/apps/{app-slug}/provisioning-profiles` endpoint and Bitrise will create a preliminary URL that you can use.
 The new provisioning profile's slug and its presigned upload URL will be retrieved.
 You can use this URL to upload the provisioning profile to the storage place of your choice (in our example it is AWS).